sciencemesh/sciencemesh/docs/content/en/docs/Science-mesh-governance-and-operations/_index.md

 nevertheless intentionally designed to be minimal, so that costs of its operations are kept as low as possible.
 And of course, if another financing source is found, membership fees could go even lower.

-The infrastructure is about to be formally established in the middle of 2022.

 ## Governance Structure of the Science Mesh